 Myth 9: Is this change as a result of Russian developments in Ballistic Missile Defence?

 No. Ballistic Missile Defence is just one factor that we consider.
 We conduct a thorough assessment of the decision-making processes of future potential aggressors.
 This involves many elements of which Ballistic Missile Defence is one.
-We will not comment on the exact elements of our calculations.
-But it is true that in order to remain credible, our deterrent must be able to defeat defensive systems that potential adversaries may deploy.
+We will not comment on the exact elements of our calculationsbut it is true that in order to remain credible, our deterrent must be able to defeat defensive systems that potential adversaries may deploy.
 We are confident that this will remain the case.

 Myth 10: Is it true that the increase in the UK's warhead stockpile ceiling will lead to a new arms race and/or encourage other States to increase their nuclear arsenals?